What Is Loan-to-Value (LTV)? Simple Explanation

 What does loan-to-value mean?

-A lower LTV means you own more of your property outright — and lenders reward that with better rates.
+The lower your LTV, the more of your home you own outright, and lenders tend to reward that with sharper rates.

 How to calculate your LTV

-You can use our LTV calculator to work out your ratio in seconds.
-Enter the property value and the amount you want to borrow (property value minus your deposit or equity).
-The calculator shows your LTV percentage and which rate band you sit in.
+Our LTV calculator works your ratio out in a few seconds.
+Pop in the property value and the amount you plan to borrow, which is the value minus your deposit or equity.
+It returns your LTV as a percentage and shows which rate band that puts you in.

-This calculator tells you your loan-to-value (LTV) ratio based on the property value, your deposit or equity, and the amount you’re borrowing.
+The tool bases your loan-to-value (the size of your mortgage against the property’s worth) on three things: the property value, your deposit or equity, and the amount you are borrowing.

-You can use our LTV calculator to work out your ratio in seconds.
-Enter the property value and the amount you want to borrow (property value minus your deposit or equity).
-The calculator shows your LTV percentage and which rate band you sit in.
+Our LTV calculator works your ratio out in a few seconds.
+Pop in the property value and the amount you plan to borrow, which is the value minus your deposit or equity.
+It returns your LTV as a percentage and shows which rate band that puts you in.

 Example loan-to-value ratio